 Results from Key Stage 1 SATs along with relevant Teacher Assessments, are reported to the child’s junior school to help their teachers set future targets.

-An annual written report is sent to parents at the end of the summer term ready for discussion at the July Parent’s Evening.
+An annual written report is sent to parents at the end of the summer term.
 The report is a celebration of achievement and future targets.
+If you would like to discuss your child’s report please make an appointment via the School Office to see your child’s class teacher.